Do Go On - 207 - The Golden State Killer

 Okay.

-Got a popcorn pop-up.
+Got a popcorn butler.

-Ah, just for popcorn.
+Ah, just for popcorn?

 Yes.